 CED 473 Christian Education Internship (3 hours, summer) An internship provides practical application of the laws of learning and educational administration in a Christian ministry situation.
 Students will be involved in an approved Christian education assignment and will receive the benefit of field supervision and evaluation.
-Prerequisite: 90 completed hours or approval by the Christian Education Department Chair, and acceptance to the Christian Education Department.
+Prerequisite: 90 completed hours or approval by the School of Christian Education, and acceptance to the School of Christian Education.